MmanawaMarongwe/MMAMAR25151_PTO2503_GROUPB_MMANAWA-MARONGWE_JSL02/README.md

   > "No tasks completed, let's get to work!"
 - Includes descriptive variable names and comments for readability and maintainability

+## 🛠️ Setup Instructions

+1. Open the `index.html` file in your browser.
+2. Ensure the `script.js` file is linked correctly using the `<script>` tag with the `defer` attribute.
+3. Open the browser console (Right click → Inspect → Console) to view task output messages.

-## Code Quality & Maintainability
+## 📈 Code Quality & Maintainability

-- Use descriptive variable names to enhance readability and maintainability.
+- Uses descriptive variable names to enhance readability and maintainability.
-- Include clear comments explaining complex logic and functionality for easier understanding.
+- Includes clear comments explaining complex logic and functionality for easier understanding.

 ## Expected Outcome